SquareSR/alternative-red-routes/Race-Route/README.md

 - Get the Antidote and the hidden Forest Potion

 > If you do not have EXP yet, spam Tackle if you get a L3 Caterpie
 > otherwise, run from any wild encounters
-> If 10 ATK

 **Weedle Guy:**
-- 11-12 ATK @L6
+- Good ATK (11-12 ATK @L6)
     - TW x2 + spam Tackle [1-7 HP: Potion]
-- 10 ATK @L6
+- Bad ATK (10 ATK @L6)
     - TW x3 + spam Tackle [1-7 HP: Potion]

 > L8 Squirtle Stats
-> Check Defense & Special
+> Check Defense & Special again
->
-> DEF: 15-17
-> SPD: 11-14
-> SPC: 13-15
->
 > DEF is 15 or 16 or 17
-> 13 SPC --> Bad SPC
+> 13 SPC --> Bad Special

 If you were PSN'd Menu:
 - Swap Nido and Squirtle